Basic Sciences Definitions

 gauge pressurePressure difference to atmospheric pressure.

-adhesionAttraction between molocules of different substance.
+adhesionAttraction between molecules of different substance.

-cohesionAttraction between molocules of the same substance.
+cohesionAttraction between molecules of the same substance.

 Statistics